GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Introduction

 \section{Introduction}

-The relentless trend towards network-connection of appliances and devices in all spheres of our lives allows systems to collaborate, becoming more efficient and enabling completely new use cases; this is often referred to as the Internet of Things (IoT).
-In particular, the increase in connectivity of devices that can affect the physical world brings new opportunities and, at the same time, many new risks.
-While many scenarios are seemingly uncritical, like smart home, other domains are obviously highly critical.
-The automotive industry and associated industries, strive to increase safety through connection and collaboration, e.g., cars sharing information about potential hazards~\cite{JH11}.
-There are current developments to standardize vehicle communications, such as the cellular network based C-V2X~\cite{c_v2x} and the wifi extension standard 802.11p~\cite{v2v_wifi}, which Volkswagen announced to support in \emph{all} 2020 Golf 8~\cite{golf_c2x}.
-In these high-stake scenarios malicious devices can cause tremendous damage and even jeopardize human life.
+The growing trend towards the Internet of Things (IoT) and Autonomous Systems allows connected devices to collaborate, enabling more efficient as well as new applications.
+This opens up new opportunities in many domains, from self-driving cars and smart factories to critical infrastructure.
+Various industries are motivated by higher efficiency and increased flexibility, which can be achieved by connecting devices within individual factories as well as by interconnecting facilities collaborating within a supply-chain~\cite{SOM14}.
+Other industry branches, like the automotive and associated industries, strive to increase safety through connection and collaboration, e.g., cars sharing information about potential hazards~\cite{JH11}.
+The extensive efforts to standardize vehicle communications by major industry leaders shows the relevance of this trend, such as the cellular network-based \mbox{C-V2X}~\cite{c_v2x} and the WiFi extension standard 802.11p~\cite{v2v_wifi}, which, for instance, Volkswagen announced to support in \emph{all} 2020 Golf 8~\cite{golf_c2x}.
+However, despite these advantages autonomous systems bear various security risks.
+Hence, it is important to develop solutions for these challenging scenarios.
+In particular, in safety-related scenarios, malicious devices can cause tremendous damage and threaten human life.